aldianahot14/Slot-Machine/PROPOSAL.md

 11/30 --> Complete proposal, push TTT game
 <br>
-12/01 --> Creat HTML, JS and CSS files
+12/01 --> research different types of ways I can start spinning the machine.
+See how I can speed and slow the the machine at the end of the game.
 <br>
-12/02 --> start to create basic code
+12/02 --> start to create basic code.
+How will I randomize the game?
 <br>
-12/03 --> Start to add functions
+12/03 --> Start to add functions into java script! at least take 3/4 hours when you get home!
 <br>
-12/04 --> work on styling
+12/04 --> work on styling - see if you have time to add one stretch goal ?
 <br>
-12/05 --> revist code and challenge your self with stretch goals (at least use one)
+12/05 --> revist code. what can you improve ?
 <br>
 12/06 & 12/07 --> revist code, make sure everything is functioning properly
 <br>